pyk595/tp/docs/DeveloperGuide.md

 ### Tagging feature

 #### Implementation

-As mentioned in [Model component](#model-component), the tagging feature is not implemented using the "more OOP" way.

 Each `Person` object contains its own set of `Tag` objects, and the `Tag` objects is not referenced and stored by other `Person` objects, even if the same `Tag` is used multiple `Person` objects.
 However, there is a data structure in